ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Create_compound_chenille_objects.md

 | 2    | Blue    | Chain      |
 | 3    | Red     | Moss       |

-6Digitize the boundary like any embroidery object:
+6. Digitize the boundary like any embroidery object:

 - Left-click for corner points
 - Right-click for curve points.